carsdotcom/powertrain/README.md

 ### Powertrain does two things

-* The `powertrain` entrypoint script determines the run context for Make and runs Make using the Makefile found in that run context.
+* The `powertrain` entrypoint script determines the run context for Make and runs Make using the `powertrain.mk` found in that run context.
-* The default powertrain `Makefile` provides a set of default variables and targets.
+* The default powertrain `powertrain.mk` provides a set of default variables and targets.

 ### How Powertrain Determines Run Context?

-If a `PROJECT_DIR` environment variable has been set, it will look for a `Makefile` at the location specified by that variable and use that `Makefile`;
+If a `PROJECT_DIR` environment variable has been set, it will look for a `powertrain.mk` at the location specified by that variable and use that `powertrain.mk`;
-otherwise, if the user's current working directory contains a `Makefile` it will use that `Makefile`; lastly, if neither of the first two conditions are met, it will use it's own default `Makefile`.
+otherwise, if the user's current working directory contains a `powertrain.mk` it will use that `powertrain.mk`; lastly, if neither of the first two conditions are met, it will use it's own default `powertrain.mk`.

 ### What is the Powertrain Makefile?